CongGroup/SecDev2018-tutorial/tutorial/README.md

 ### 1. Introduction

-In this part, [*Kovan Etherscan*](https://kovan.etherscan.io/) (One of ethereum testnet) is used for contract deployment.
+In this part, [*Kovan Etherscan*](https://kovan.etherscan.io/) (one of the ethereum testnets) is used for contract deployment.
 Before the actual deployment, it is required to install [chrome](https://www.google.com/chrome/) and [MetaMask](https://metamask.io/) extension.
 With *MetaMask* (a pretty GUI), you don't have to run your own node.
 See details below.

-### 2.Open MetaMask
+### 2. Open MetaMask

-After installing MetaMask, you can find MetaMask icon (a fox) on top right.
+After installing MetaMask, you can find MetaMask icon (a fox) on the top right.
 Click it.
-For consideration of compatibility issues, please try the new version of *MetaMask*.
+> Please try to use the latest version of **MetaMask**.

 <center><img style="text-align:center" src="assets/maskopen.jpg" width="250" /></center>

 ### 3. Create your account

-   1. Click continue, please follow the instructions to create an account.
+   1. Please follow the instruction to create a wallet account.

 <center><img src="assets/newAccount.jpg" width="250" /></center>

    2. After a few simple steps, you will see the "Secret Backup Phrase".
-Save it to a convenient place.
-Soon we will use it to finish the creation.
+Copy and save it to a convenient place.
+Soon we will use it again.

 > "Secret Backup Phrase" can be used to recover your account.

 <center><img src="assets/secret phrase.jpg" width="300"></center>

-### 4. Connect to Kovan Test Network
+### 4. Connect to "Kovan Test Network"

 By default, "Main Ethereum Network" is used for contract deployment.
-Switch to "Kovan Test Network".
+In this tutorial, please switch to "Kovan Test Network".

 <center><img src="assets/masknetwork.jpg" width="600" /></center>

 ### 5. Get test ether

-For convinience, you can visit this [Demo Faucet](http://private.secdevgame.site/#/faucet) to get 0.01 ether for test.
-Or you can visit [Kovan faucet](https://gitter.im/kovan-testnet/faucet), send out your address and wait for administrator to give you 3 ether.
+For convenience, you can visit this [Demo Faucet](http://private.secdevgame.site/#/faucet) to get 0.01 ether for the test.
+Or you can visit [Kovan faucet](https://gitter.im/kovan-testnet/faucet), send out your address, and wait for an administrator to give you 3 ethers.

 <center><img src="assets/getEther.png" width="700" /></center>

-### 6. Open Remix && Connect to Kovan
+### 6. Open Remix & Connect to Kovan

-  1. Click [here](https://remix.ethereum.org) to open remix.
+  1. Click [here](https://remix.ethereum.org) to open Remix.
-> Remix is an online IDE for Solidity(A official programming language for smart contract).
-It is quite easy to use Remix for contract compilation and deployment .
+> Remix is an online IDE for Solidity (An official programming language for smart contract).
+It is quite easy to use Remix for contract compilation and deployment.

-  2. Click *Run* on the right top and alter the Enviroment to "Injected Web3".
-As we are using *MetaMask*, we connect to Kovan here.
+  2. Click `Run` on the right top and alter the Environment to `Injected Web3`.
+As we are using **MetaMask**, we connect to Kovan here.

 <center><img src="assets/connectmetamask.jpg" width="400" /></center>